agoel2005/accelerated-final-project/writeup.md

 | 4096 | 0.126 ms | 4.26 | Best |
 | 8192 | 0.194 ms | 0.69 | Struggling |

-We also wrote a script to compare this performance to PyTorch's implementations of attention.
+We also wrote a script to compare this performance to PyTorch's implementations of attention (both via the optimized F.scaled_dot_product_attention function and by manually performing the operations of attention ourselves).
 PyTorch required time was as follows:

 | Hidden Dim | Optmized Attention | Naive Attention |
 |-----------|------|--------|